-- The Secretary of State is the Chief Election Officer for the State and Chair of the Board of Elections presiding over meetings as a non-voting member unless in matters where the Board vote would end in a tie. - Three (3) Republican and three (3) Democratic Members appointed by the Governor from a list provided by the State Political Central Executive Committees. - One (1) Democratic and one (1) Republican former County Clerk appointed by the Governor from a list provided by the Kentucky County Clerk's Association.
+- The Secretary of State is the Chief Election Officer for the Commonwealth and Chair of the Board of Elections who presides over meetings as a non-voting member, except in matters where a Board vote ends in a tie. - Three (3) Democratic and three (3) Republican members appointed by the Governor from a list provided by the state central executive committees of the two (2) parties that received the largest number of votes in the last election for state officials. - One (1) Democratic and one (1) Republican former County Clerk appointed by the Governor from a list provided by the Kentucky County Clerk's Association.

-The Board:
+• The State Board:

-- May promulgate administrative regulations necessary to properly carry out its duties. - Shall promulgate administrative regulations establishing a procedure for elections officials to follow when an election has been suspended or delayed as described in KRS 39A.100. - Shall be prohibited from accepting any private monetary funds for election administration unless accepted as a part of a valid contract for goods and services.
+- May promulgate administrative regulations necessary to properly carry out its duties. - Shall promulgate administrative regulations establishing a procedure for elections officials to follow when an election has been suspended or delayed as described in KRS 39A.100. - o Is prohibited from accepting any private monetary funds for election administration, unless accepted as a part of a valid contract for goods and services.